Quick Start Guide

 make dashboard-dev # Start the dashboard

-make docker-up # Start all Docker services
+make docker-up # Start default compose stack

 make docker-down # Stop all Docker services